 - To determine the parameters that influence the nutrient removal efficiency

 - To determine the mechanisms of treatment

 - To determine the factor for scale-up

-- To investigate the relationship between sediment and water quality.
+- To investigate the relationship between sediment and water quality

 The two-year project will include additional testing at Lac Johanne, where the removal of organic matter will be examined.
-As the project gets further along, more in situ testing will be conduct.
-The sediment quality will also be monitored during the in situ tests as it will have an influence on the water quality.
+As the project gets further along, more in situ testing will be conducted.
+The sediment quality will also be monitored during the in situ tests, as it will have an influence on the water quality.
 The research team seeks to reduce eutrophication, improve water quality and aesthetics, and enable these waters to be beneficially reused.

 Titan Environmental will continue to serve as an industry partner to Concordia University in this collaborative research program, contributing technical support and donating custom-developed geotextiles.

 For technical queries, contact Sam Bhat at email@example.com